The people in your life have a significant impact on your success or otherwise.

 Even if money isn't a driver for you, this principle holds true for all aspects of life.

-Your commitment to your success becomes stronger because of the people you hang out with.
 Certainly, you can unleash your potential, even when you are surrounded by people who may not be the most conducive, or the most supportive, it is just a more difficult path.

 Take Inspired Action